hyperifyio/goresearch/FEATURE_CHECKLIST.md

 * [x] Make targets for DX — Add make up, make down, make logs, make rebuild, make test (uses test profile + stub-llm), and make clean (prunes volumes for caches).
 Document one-liners in README.

-* [ ] CI compose smoke test — GitHub Actions workflow that builds the tool image, brings up the test profile (tool+stub-llm), runs a canned brief, asserts a report file exists, and uploads it as an artifact.

 * [x] Offline/airgapped profile — Provide an offline Compose profile that disables searxng and runs the tool in cache-only mode (both HTTP and LLM caches), failing fast if a cache miss occurs.
 (2025-08-10)

-* [ ] Local TLS (optional) — Optional caddy/nginx reverse-proxy service for local HTTPS termination to llm and searxng with self-signed certs; disabled by default and isolated to the Compose network.

 * [x] Network isolation — Use a private Compose network; do not publish ports by default.
 The tool reaches only llm-openai and searxng by service name.
 Document an override file to expose ports when needed.

-* [ ] Integration test runner container — Add a disposable test-runner service that executes deterministic integration tests against stub-llm and recorded HTTP fixtures, producing JUnit/HTML results under ./reports/tests.

-* [ ] Multi-arch builds — Configure buildx targets for linux/amd64 and linux/arm64, with QEMU emulation in CI, and publish local artifacts for both arches for developers on Intel/Apple Silicon.

 * [x] Cache at-rest option — If cache encryption is enabled in the app, wire it to a dedicated cache volume and expose a COMPOSE profile/env toggle to activate encryption or restricted permissions at runtime.